dandean/Ajax.JSONRequest/README.md

 * `onCreate`: When the request is built but before it is invoked
 * `onSuccess`: When the request is completed
 * `onFailure`: When the request times out and fails
+* `onComplete`: When the request is completed, regardless of success or failure
 * `callbackParamName`: The name of the callback query parameter to use (defaults to "callback")
 * `parameters`: Parameters to pass to the request
 * `timeout`: The seconds before canceling the request and invoking onFailure